MileHacker Logo

 Impress Locals with Swahili

-Using a few Swahili phrases like "Asante sana" (thank you very much), "Shikamoo," and "Tafadhali" (please) will be highly appreciated.
+Using a few Swahili phrases like "Asante sana" (thank you very much), "Shikamoo," and "Tafadhali" (please) is going to be highly appreciated.

 Advice by Traveler Type